Start using GPT functions in Excel

 Regional settings

-The default characters used by Excel for parameter and decimal separators depend on your region:
+The default characters used by Excel for parameter and decimal separators depend on your currently selected region:

 Parameters: Some regions use the comma (